Designing for Engaging with News using Moral Framing towards Bridging Ideological Divides: Introduction

 We iterated through two phases of design.
 For each phase, we designed and developed various features for a system, and conducted a field study evaluation.
 The first iteration consisted of a large suite of ways to engage with moral framing in news; the second iteration focused in on annotation and discussion.
 For our field study evaluations, we recruited users interested in reading online news from higher education-affiliated contexts.
 Participants were asked to use the system features while reading sets of curated articles for about a week.
 Our results suggest that compared to a control with users who did not use our system, system users demonstrated positive change in empathy with opposing viewpoints and ability to re-frame arguments into the moral frames of the other side, utilizing more moral value frames in their arguments.
-Users also indicated that using the system features affected their thinking as they read and discussed issues---engaging with moral framing through the features encouraged them to think about different moral perspectives, as well as the moral values of the people behind those perspectives.

-In summary, the contributions of this paper are: (i) the design of a series of features for engagement with news using moral framing; (ii) two field study evaluations demonstrating the effectiveness of our approach on utilizing framing in political discussions, as well as empathy toward counter-attitudinal perspectives; and (iii) takeaways for future moral framing-related work in the online media and discourse space.
+Users also indicated that using the system features affected their thinking as they read and discussed issues---engaging with moral framing through the features encouraged them to think about different moral perspectives, as well as the moral values of the people behind those perspectives.\\ In summary, the contributions of this paper are: (i) the design of a series of features for engagement with news using moral framing; (ii) two field study evaluations demonstrating the effectiveness of our approach on utilizing framing in political discussions, as well as empathy toward counter-attitudinal perspectives; and (iii) takeaways for future moral framing-related work in the online media and discourse space.